More pages in this section

 The problem with chronic pain and arthritis is that it is easy to become accustomed to it.
 There are many people who live with pain unnecessarily.
 At first it may be agonising, but after a while your body will work out ways to avoid it.
 You become accustomed to your limp, your inability to perform certain tasks and the chronic pain slowly deteriorates your quality of life.

-It is important to see your podiatrist if you suffer from any form of chronic pain or arthritis in your feet and lower limbs.
+It is important to see your Podiatrist if you suffer from any form of chronic pain or arthritis in your feet and lower limbs.
 At Foundation Podiatry we use simple, effective techniques and devices to encourage the body to effectively manage daily demands and increase its capacity to do more.
 With a thorough, personalised assessment and treatment plan we can help you better manage your symptoms, possibly slow the disease progression and improve your quality of life.

+Learn more here about Chronic Pain Management at Foundation Podiatry and the treatments we offer for chronic foot pain and arthritis.
 Don’t put up with chronic pain any longer – give Foundation Podiatry a call today!